aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It’s about time I got out of that cookie.
+> 🥠 The road to riches is paved with homework.

-Last update: Thu Oct 17 05:08:50 2024
+Last update: Fri Oct 18 05:08:57 2024

 ### Let's play! 🎮